 This paper is organised as follows.
 Section II summarises the state-of-the-art and motivation, Sections III and IV introduce the Content Factor method and an example for the application principle.
-Section V shows basic Content Factor examples, explains flags, definition sets, and norming.
-Sections VI and VII introduce the background and provide the results from 8 application scenarios and implementations.
-Section VIII discusses aspects of processing and computation.
-Sections XI and X present and evaluation and main results, summarise the lessons learned, conclusions and future work.
+Section V shows implemented Content Factor examples, explains flags, definition sets, and norming.
+Section VI provides the results from an implementation case study, showing complementary properties and complex scenarios.
+Section VII discusses aspects of processing and computation.
+Sections VIII and IX present and evaluation and main results, summarise the lessons learned, conclusions and future work.